kmkarti/html5/assets/images/instru/README.md

-These files are used in day 8 html file:
+These images are used in Project 8 html file:

 cello.svg - Cello by Fabio Meroni / studio Slash from The Noun Project